Navigating Communication Challenges: Insights and Strategies

 Drinking enough fluids is important.
 Take small sips between bites of food to avoid choking.

-Consult specialists
+Consult Specialists

 Speech pathologists can assess your swallowing and gut health, providing tailored specific advice to support your needs.